plastilinn/docs/pages/sections/Operations.md

 ### 🔑#key Operations - Robust cybersecurity measures

 💰rating: 30

 Implementing robust cybersecurity measures helps prevent data loss, legal issues, and damage to reputation.

 **💭 Questions**

-💭 #question Does the startup have robust cybersecurity measures in place?
- 💭 #question Are there measures to prevent data loss and protect against cyber threats?
- 💭 #question Is the risk of legal issues and damage to reputation minimized?
+Does the startup have robust cybersecurity measures in place?;Are there measures to prevent data loss and protect against cyber threats?;Is the risk of legal issues and damage to reputation minimized?

 **🚨 Risks**

 🚨Cybersecurity Breach
 Cybersecurity breaches can lead to data loss, legal issues, and damage to reputation.

 🚨mitigation strategy
 Implement robust cybersecurity measures and regularly conduct security audits.

 🚨contingency strategy
 Respond promptly to breaches and strengthen security measures.